Kafka_SASL_SCRAM Authentication based

 sasl.mechanism=SCRAM-SHA-256

-When running the Kafka client, register the SASL authentication file created in the previous step to the OS environment variable so that it can be recognized.
-The variable name is KAFKA_OPT, and the content is the path to the SASL authentication file. [ SASL environment variable ]
+Register the OS environment variable so that the Kafka client recognizes the SASL authentication file created in the previous step.
+The variable name is KAFKA_OPT, and its value specifies the path to the SASL authentication file in the authentication class. [ SASL environment variables ]

 Kafka client connection